ENAT Board Biographies

 - Honorary Board Member: Angelika Laburda, Austria

-Training and International Relations Manager at CO.IN (Cooperative Integrate Onlus), Italy.
-Anna Grazia Laura is Training and International Relations Manager at CO.IN (Cooperative Integrate Onlus), Italy.
-In 2013 she was elected as President of ENAT – the European Network for Accessible Tourism, a non-profit organisation, registered in Brussels in 2008.
+Anna Grazia Laura was first elected as President of ENAT in 2013.
+She was re-elected in 2017.
 She graduated in Political Sciences,after a career in Marketing Information and Planning Office at Alitalia Airlines.
 In 1993 she joined COIN (Cooperative Integrate Onlus and then Consorzio Sociale COIN), an organisation involved in creating job opportunities for people with disabilities, also through accessible tourism, where she had the responsibility to develop the Group’s Tourism Dept. at national and international level.
 She has been involved in several national and international seminars and network activities as well as lecturer in training courses on inclusive tourism and equal opportunities.
-She is presently responsible for International relations and European projects and represents the Group in several EU funded projects and international organisations.
-Since 2009 she is a member of the Commission for the development and promotion of accessible tourism, set up by the Italian Ministry of Cultural Heritage and Tourism, where she participated to the study groups on Training and Accessibility and is now coordinating the Europe Working Group.
+Since 2009 she represents ENAT as a member of the Committe for the promotion and support to accessible tourism, set up by the Italian Ministry of Cultural Heritage and Tourism, where she has participated in the study groups on Training and Accessibility and is now coordinating the Europe Working Group.
 Member of SOAB (Societal Advisory Group) of the EC Joint Programming Initiative “More Years Better Lives”.
+She retired from COIN/TANDEM in June 2017.

 Director of Accessibility, Fundación ONCE, Spain

-Spyros Michailidis co-founded EWORX in 2001.
-He is the Managing Director and software and Internet strategist of EWORX S.A.
+Founding Member of ENAT.
+Spyros Michailidis is the Founder and Managing Director of EWORX S.A.
 The company has quickly established itself as a European leader in producing web sites and internet services that are usable and accessible to the widest possible range of users.
 Spyros has long experience in ICT consulting work and has collaborated with major Greek cultural organisations such as the Benaki Museum and the Lalaounis Museum.
 In the framework of the EC-funded projects, OSSATE and ENAT, he was technical director and responsible for the resulting websites at www.europeforall.com and www.accessibletourism.org.
 As a co-founder and Vice-President of ENAT, Spyros leads the network's Internet and communications strategy, including marketing and social media issues.
 He is also a specialist in the design and delivery of tourism accessibility information systems via new media.
 He is a member of ACM, IEEE and the Technical Chamber of Greece and holds a Diploma in Electrical and Computer Systems Engineering from the National Technical University of Athens and a M.Sc. in Computer Science and Human-Computer Interaction from Queen Mary College, University of London.

-Ivor Ambrose works as an independent consultant providing research and project management expertise to public sector organisations, NGOs and companies in Europe.
-In 2006 he brought together an international group including VisitBritain, the Hellenic Ministry of Tourism, NGOs from Belgium, Spain and Greece, university management specialists and Greek web services company EWORX S.A. to create the European Network for Accessible Tourism (ENAT).
+Independent Consultant, UK and Greece.
+Founding Member of ENAT.
+Ivor Ambrose works as an independent consultant providing research and project management expertise to public sector organisations, NGOs and companies.
+In 2006 he brought together an international group including VisitBritain, the Hellenic Ministry of Tourism, NGOs from Belgium, Spain and Greece, university tourism management specialists and Greek web services company EWORX S.A. to create the European Network for Accessible Tourism (ENAT).
 The association, which was co-funded for 2 years by the European Commission, was registered in Brussels as a non-profit organisation in 2008.
-Since then Ivor Ambrose has acted as Managing Director of ENAT with its 200 members in over 30 countries.
-Born in England, Ivor Ambrose has lived and worked in the UK, Denmark and Belgium and is now based in Athens, Greece.
-He holds an M.Sc. in Environmental Psychology from the University of Surrey, UK (1979) and a Ph.D. by research, completed while working at the Danish Building Research Institute (1991).
+Since then Ivor Ambrose has acted as Managing Director of ENAT.
+Born in England, Ivor Ambrose has lived and worked in the UK, Denmark, Belgium and Greece.
+He holds an M.Sc. in Environmental Psychology from the University of Surrey, UK (1979) and the academic title of "Senior Researcher" gained while working at the Danish Building Research Institute (1991).
 From 1998 to 2001 he worked for the European Commission Directorate General Information Society where he managed research projects and contributed to European policies on electronic services and support for the integration of persons with disabilities and older people.

 Marco Pizzio, Member of the ENAT Board of Directors